rathboma/rathboma.github.com/_posts/tumblr/2013-01-05-a-quick-guide-to-hadoop-map-reduce-frameworks.md

 ## Framework Walkthroughs ## {#walkthrough}

-I will create a separate article for each framework ( [current articles listed here](#updates) ) in which I will build a small map-reduce pipeline to do the following:
+I will create a separate article for each framework ( [current articles listed here](#updates) ) in which I will build a small MapReduce pipeline to do the following:

 Given two (fake) datasets: